WordPress/openverse/documentation/reference/ci_cd.md

 ### `deploy-frontend`

-Triggers a separate workflow using `workflow_dispatch` that deploys the frontend to AWS ECS.
+Triggers a separate workflow using `workflow_dispatch` that deploys the staging environment of the frontend service to AWS ECS.
 That workflow is given two inputs.

 - the tag of the image that was published by the [`publish-images`](#publish-images) job, which is the output of the